Seattle Identity Theft Lawyer

 You Need an Experienced Identity Theft Lawyer in Seattle

 Identity theft is a complex area of law that presents unique challenges for consumers.
 Victims may not discover the erroneous activity until they need to use their good credit.
 By the time the identity theft is found, the damage to their report and good name may take years to restore.

-When you need to reclaim your good standing, a Seattle identity theft lawyer can help expedite the process.
-At Berger Montague:
+When you need to reclaim your good standing, a Seattle identity theft attorney can help expedite the process.
+At Berger Montague, we will:

-- We can assist you in filing necessary reports with the Federal Trade Commission and the polie
+- Assist you in filing necessary reports with the Federal Trade Commission and the Seattle police

-- We can assist you in disputing accounts that do not belong to you with credit bureaus and creditors
+- Assist you in disputing accounts that do not belong to you with credit bureaus and creditors

-- We can assist you in getting money back for charges you did not initiate
+- Assist you in getting money back for charges you did not initiate

-- We can assist you in filing lawsuits against credit bureaus who reported incorrect information on your credit reports
+- Assist you in filing lawsuits against credit bureaus that reported incorrect information on your credit reports

-- We can help you freeze your credit report to stop the theft from continuing
+- Help you freeze your credit report to stop the theft from continuing

-- We can advise you of your legal rights and present various solution-based methods
+- Advise you of your legal rights and present various solution-based methods

 Identity theft is difficult to prove.
 Police investigations typically lack the necessary resources to obtain the evidence financial institutions need to clear credit report errors.
 Our consumer protection firm has access to experts and resources required to achieve the best possible result in your identity theft claim.

 Many of our clients are pleasantly surprised to learn that their cases can be worth substantial amounts of money.
 While victims of identity theft often believe that only the person who stole their identity can be held liable, in reality, the fault for identity theft often also lies with creditors and credit bureaus, who failed to have appropriate safeguards in place.

 Potential Remedies for Identity Theft Under the Fair Credit Reporting Act